marcuseden/vc-vision/API_CONTRACTS.md

-# VC Copilot - API Contracts for iOS App
+# VC Magic - API Contracts for iOS App

 This document defines the API contracts between the iOS companion app and the Next.js backend.